-PowerPoint is an industry standard for creating presentations for good reason: it has enough tools to easily create professional presentations.
+PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.

 These tools help create presentations without having to reinvent the wheel with each presentation you make.
 Tools like themes, animations, and slide layouts speed up the process of building presentations.